Last Amended: June 2021

 ARTICLE VII - Board of Directors

 7.1.
-The Board of Directors shall consist of ten duly elected or appointed Directors, including the President, President-Elect, Vice-President, the Secretary, and the Treasurer as prescribed in Article VII.
+The Board of Directors shall consist of ten duly elected Directors, including the President, President-Elect, Vice-President, the Secretary, the Treasurer, the Chief Information Officer, and the Chief Technology Officer as prescribed in Article VIII.

 7.2.
 Election.
 New Directors of the Board shall be elected by a letter ballot or electronic ballot of the Members.
 Three Directors shall be elected each year and each Director shall serve for three years.
 Of the candidates who are nominated, the three receiving the most votes shall be declared elected.

 7.3.
 Terms of Office.
 The term of office for an elected Director shall be three years.
 An elected Director shall be ineligible for election to consecutive terms of service as a Director; but an appointed Director who has served less than two years may be nominated for another term.
 No individual shall serve a total of more than nine years as a Director, except for service as President beyond the elected or appointed terms.

 7.4.
 Vacancies.
 In the event of the death or resignation of a Director, the President shall appoint a successor to fill out the term, subject to confirmation by two-thirds of the Board of directors.
 The successor may not be from the same Institution as any of the other Directors.

 7.5.
 Meetings.
 The Board of Directors shall hold its meetings at such times and places as it deems desirable and necessary, provided that a two-thirds majority of the Board of Directors concurs.

 7.6.
 Quorum and Action.
 At all meetings of the Board of Directors, a majority of the Directors serving at that time shall constitute a quorum for the transaction of business.
 All action shall be by a majority vote of the Directors present and constituting a quorum.

 7.7.
 Proxies.
 No Director shall be represented at a Board of Directors meeting or at any other time by a Proxy.